• Skip to primary navigation

 Cold Creek Tavern-4

 You can also order your food to go and take it outside to sit under the trees and enjoy the peaceful beauty of the area.
-This is one of those places that I recommend you plan an hour for as it is fun just to sit and relax without a huge agenda.
+This is one of those places that I recommend you plan an hour for as it is fun just to sit and relax without an agenda.

 Cold Creek Tavern-11

-After finishing your meal be sure to explore the antique shop, if it’s open.
+After finishing your meal, be sure to explore the antique shop, if it’s open.

 Cold Creek Tavern-8